-The selection panel will consider the first group of nominations in late May 2023, making recommendations on whether nominations meet the adopted selection criteria or not.
-Milton Keynes City Council will use these recommendations as a basis to add selected assets to the NTHR by delegated decision in June 2023.
+The selection panel will consider the first group of 160 nominations from mid 2023 through to early 2024, making recommendations on whether nominations meet the adopted selection criteria or not.
+Milton Keynes City Council will use these recommendations as a basis to add selected assets to the NTHR by delegated decision in 2024.

 Work to present and promote those assets added to the NTHR will begin alongside bringing forward a second group of around 80 nominated assets for consideration.
-It is hoped that this second group can be brought before the selection panel towards the end of 2023.
+It is hoped that this second group can be brought before the selection panel towards the end of 2024.